Ast3roidPotato/p3padPKM/2022-2023 Sophomore/MA276 Intro To Proofs/Textbook Notes/Ch1.md

 3. What was your muddiest point?
 Do you have any unanswered questions?

-As shown by the last HWK, I need more practice
+As shown by the last HWK, I need more practice with working with set operations.
+(Although I was very rushed with the HWK)

 # Ch1: Deductive Reasoning and Logical Connectives